YXTang03/UCL_Drug_Design_Notebook/0929_cloning_and_expression/Design an Expression Construct.md

 #### Avoid self-rejoin

-Another point is that both terminals of the cutting site should not be compatible with each other, aiming to avoid tshe self-rejoin of plasmid terminals
+Another point is that both terminals of the cutting site should not be compatible with each other, aiming to avoid the self-rejoin of plasmid terminals

 #### Avoid frame-shift mutation